-The University recognises the emotional and physical challenges which may arise from undergoing fertility treatments, and supports members of staff who wish to undertake fertility treatment.
-The University’s Fertility Treatment Leave framework is intended to assist eligible staff members in the logistical and emotional aspects of undergoing treatment.
+The University recognises the emotional and physical challenges which may arise from undergoing fertility treatments, and supports employees who wish to undertake fertility treatment.
+The University’s Fertility Treatment Leave framework is intended to assist eligible employees in the logistical and emotional aspects of undergoing treatment.

 Eligibility and entitlement

 Investigations regarding infertility, consultations exploring treatment options, and medical interventions aimed at assisting conception, should be regarded as medical appointments and entitlement to time off to attend appointments, and/or to physically recover from or deal with side-effects of treatment is covered by the University’s usual absence procedures.

 In addition, any employee who is undergoing fertility treatment (regardless of gender) is entitled to up to 2 working days’ of paid leave in any 12 month period.
 This might be used, for example, to allow the individual some time to deal with the logistical or emotional effects of fertility investigations or interventions.

 Whilst all forms of fertility treatment are covered by this policy, there are some specific legal provisions related to In Vitro Fertilisation (IVF).
 In the case of IVF, a person is deemed legally to be pregnant once a fertilised egg has been implanted in their uterus.
 From that time, they are legally protected from unfavourable treatment related to their pregnancy for the duration of their pregnancy, and are entitled to time off for antenatal care and pregnancy-related sickness, as per the University’s family leave guidance.